Michigan: 20th–21st centuries

 In 1920 WWJ (AM) in Detroit became the first radio station in the United States to regularly broadcast commercial programs.
 Throughout that decade, some of the country's largest and most ornate skyscrapers were built in the city.
 Particularly noteworthy are the Fisher Building, Cadillac Place, and the Guardian Building, each of which has been designated as a National Historic Landmark (NHL).

 In 1927 a school bombing took place in Clinton County.
-The Bath School disaster, perpetrated by an adult man, resulted in the deaths of 38 schoolchildren and constitutes the deadliest mass murder in a school in U.S. history.
+The Bath School disaster resulted in the deaths of 38 schoolchildren and constitutes the deadliest mass murder in a school in U.S. history.

-Michigan converted much of its manufacturing to satisfy defense needs during World War II; it manufactured 10.9 percent of the United States military armaments produced during the war, ranking second (behind New York) among the 48 states.
+Michigan converted much of its manufacturing to satisfy defense needs during World War II; it manufactured 10.9% of the United States military armaments produced during the war, ranking second (behind New York) among the 48 states.

 Detroit continued to expand through the 1950s, at one point doubling its population in a decade.
 After World War II, housing was developed in suburban areas outside city cores to meet demand for residences.
 The federal government subsidized the construction of interstate highways, which were intended to strengthen military access, but also allowed commuters and business traffic to travel the region more easily.
 Since 1960, modern advances in the auto industry have led to increased automation, high-tech industry, and increased suburban growth.
+Longstanding tensions in Detroit culminated in the Twelfth Street riot in July 1967.

+During the late 1970s and the early 1980s, increasing fuel costs and other factors made significantly more global competition and recession among families.
+Michigan lost a significant amount of population due to global competition and the dramatic unavailability of manufacturing jobs.
+Meanwhile, Michigan had increased use of technology, specifically when the IBM Personal Computer started selling in the state, in which became mostly used at work.

-Michigan is the leading auto-producing state in the US, with the industry primarily located throughout the Midwestern United States; Ontario, Canada; and the Southern United States.
-With almost ten million residents, Michigan is a large and influential state, ranking tenth in population among the fifty states.
-Detroit is the centrally located metropolitan area of the Great Lakes Megalopolis and the second-largest metropolitan area in the U.S. (after Chicago) linking the Great Lakes system.
+Michigan became the leading auto-producing state in the U.S., with the industry primarily located throughout the Midwestern United States; Ontario, Canada; and the Southern United States.
+With almost ten million residents in 2010, Michigan is a large and influential state, ranking tenth in population among the fifty states.
+Detroit is the centrally located metropolitan area of the Great Lakes megalopolis and the second-largest metropolitan area in the U.S. (after Chicago) linking the Great Lakes system.